sagar-deep/AI-Based-Sentiment-Analyzer/README.md

 | Charts | Matplotlib |
 | Frontend | HTML5, CSS3, Vanilla JS |
 | Fonts | Google Fonts (Inter, Space Grotesk) |

----

-## Internship Notes

-This project was developed as part of an internship program to demonstrate:

-- Integration of pre-trained NLP models into a production web app
-- RESTful API design with Flask
-- NoSQL database operations with MongoDB
-- Data visualization and reporting
-- Responsive UI/UX design without a frontend framework
-- Clean project structure with documentation and comments

----